-USB support on the Raspberry Pi differs from the level of support found on PC hardware.
+USB support on Raspberry Pi models that use BCM2835/6/7 differs from the level of support found on PC hardware.
 It is provided by an On-The-Go host controller: this is more usually found as the USB charging/PC connectivity port on a mobile phone or as the single USB port that supports a flash drive on a TV/media box.
-While the hardware on the Raspberry Pi is technically capable of implementing all USB2.0 and USB1.1 features, there are some known limitations.
+While the hardware on these models is technically capable of implementing all USB2.0 and USB1.1 features, there are some known limitations.

 USB devices aren't all created equal either.
 There are many devices out there that don't quite meet the respective USB specification.
 While they may work reasonably well with a PC, if they have non-compliant behaviour they are more likely to have problems when plugged into a Raspberry Pi.
 Several of the misbehaving devices have been caught in the wild and workarounds are possible.